sindresorhus/ky/readme.md

 If `retry` is a number, it will be used as `limit` and other defaults will remain in place.

+Network errors (e.g., DNS failures, connection refused, offline) are automatically retried for retriable methods.
+Only errors recognized as network errors are retried; other errors (e.g., programming bugs) are thrown immediately.
+Use `shouldRetry` to customize this behavior.

 If the response provides an HTTP status contained in `afterStatusCodes`, Ky will wait until the date, timeout, or timestamp given in the [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header has passed to retry the request.
 If `Retry-After` is missing, the non-standard [`RateLimit-Reset`](https://www.ietf.org/archive/id/draft-polli-ratelimit-headers-05.html#section-3.3) header is used in its place as a fallback.
 If the provided status code is not in the list, the [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header will be ignored.

 If `maxRetryAfter` is set to `undefined`, it will use `options.timeout`.
 If [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header is greater than `maxRetryAfter`, it will use `maxRetryAfter`.